ycpcs/cs101-fall2023/assign/assign01.md

 ## Program

-Your task is to write a program that prompts the user to enter the launch angle (in degrees) and initial velocity (in m/s) of an object.
+Your task is to write a program that prompts the user to enter the launch angle (in degrees) and initial velocity (in mph) of an object.
 The program should then print out the object's total time in the air, the maximum height the object reached, and the horizontal distance the object covered.

 Here is an example run of the program (user input in **bold**):

 <pre>
+Enter the initial velocity in mph: <b>25.6</b>
 Enter the launch angle in degrees: <b>50</b>

-Enter the initial velocity in mph: <b>25.6</b>
+For an initial velocity of 11.44 m/s and a launch angle of 50 degrees:

-The object took 3.19 seconds to hit the ground.
+The object took 1.79 seconds to hit the ground.
-The object travelled xxx feet or yyy meters.
+The object travelled 43.1 feet or 13.1 meters.
-The object reached a height of xxx feet or yyy meters.
+The object reached a height of 12.8 feet or 3.9 meters.
 </pre>

 The time field should have two decimal places of precision.
 All of the distance values should allow for up to four digits *in front* of the decimal point and one digit *after* the decimal point such that the decimal points are aligned in the final output.